Sam Maloof: Career

 President Jimmy Carter came to his home and signed a photograph that said, "to my woodworking hero."
 The White House has several of the rocking chairs Maloof designed.

 Maloof's work is in the collections of several major American museums, including the Metropolitan Museum of Art, the Los Angeles County Museum of Art, the Philadelphia Museum of Art, and the Smithsonian American Art Museum.
 In 1985 he was awarded a MacArthur "Genius" grant.
 Presidents Jimmy Carter and Ronald Reagan have both owned Maloof rockers.
 He is featured in the 2007 PBS series "Craft in America: Memory, Landscape, Community", produced by Carol Sauvion.

-Maloof's chairs, for which he is perhaps most famous, have a sculptural quality about them, yet are also very ergonomic, and austere in their simplicity.
-They can be characterized by completely rounded over corners at mortise and tenon joints (which are always plainly visible); carved ridges and spines, particularly on the arm rests; decorative Ebony dowels; deep, dished-out seats (always made from several boards glued together); and clear finishes.
+Maloof's chairs, for which he is perhaps most famous, have a sculptural quality about them, yet are also ergonomic, and austere in their simplicity.
+They can be characterized by rounded corners at mortise and tenon joints (which are always plainly visible); carved ridges and spines, particularly on the arm rests; decorative Ebony dowels; deep, dished-out seats (always made from several boards glued together); and clear finishes.

-Maloof tended to favor only a handful of woods: Claro Walnut, Cherry, Oak, Rosewood and Yew.
+Maloof tended to favor a handful of woods: Claro Walnut, Cherry, Oak, Rosewood and Yew.
 On larger pieces, he often used Poplar in areas that would not be visible during ordinary use.